m0dzi77a/jetson-nano-drone-surveillance/README.md

-## meanwhile thinking about my own trained neuronal network
+## Meanwhile thinking about my own trained neuronal network
+to be continued..